 This device has single-mode output power greater than 1.0 mW, and differential quantum efficiency of 60%, and other devices exhibited up to 64%.
-This efficiency is a record for all long-wavelength vertical cavity lasers.
-The high differential efficiency can be attributed to low excess optical losses in the structure, thanks to the thin tunnel-junction aperture located at the standing wave null of the mode in the optical cavity, along with low free-carrier absorption losses from the mostly n-type doping in the structure, and undoped DBRs.
-The high temperature operation is limited by the active region injection efficiency, which decreased to zero near 120 °C. Rolloff in the output power with drive current is limited by a reduction in injection efficiency with temperature; improvements to the characteristic temperature via redesigning the band structure of the quantum wells and barriers will lead to increased maximum operating temperature for the VCLs.
+This efficiency is a record, to the authors' best knowledge, for all long-wavelength vertical cavity lasers.
+The high differential efficiency can be attributed to low excess optical losses in the structure, thanks to the thin tunnel junction aperture located at the standing wave null of the mode in the optical cavity, along with low free-carrier absorption losses from the mostly n-type doping in the structure, and undoped DBRs.
+The high temperature operation is limited by the active region injection efficiency, which decreased to zero near 120 °C. Improvements to the characteristic temperature via redesigning the band structure of the quantum wells and barriers will lead to increased maximum operating temperature for the VCLs.
 In addition, optimization of the spectral offset between the cavity mode and optical gain peaks should increase the achievable maximum temperature.